5 Ways to Wellbeing

 Make it happen

-As part of the City of Culture celebrations, the Hull 2017 team has been promoting ways to be more active in our in out city.
+Even after the City of Culture celebrations, there are still ways to be more active in our city.
 With exhibitions, public artworks and events all across Hull, there’s never been a better time to walk, cycle or run and explore our vibrant city.

 Learning new skills can give you a sense of achievement and a new confidence.
 So why not sign up for that cooking course, start learning to play a musical instrument, or figure out how to fix your bike?
 Find out more in Learn for mental wellbeing.